Luligu/matterbridge/README.md

 ## Home Assistant issues (Matter Server for HA is still in Beta)

-- if HA doesn't show all devices just reload the HA Matter Server or reboot HA
+- If HA doesn't show all devices just reload the HA Matter Server or reboot HA
-- it doesn't seem that HA reacts to removing a device from the aggregator: they remain like unavailable...
+- Home Assistant doesn't seem to react when a device is removed from the bridge: they remain like unavailable forever...
-- in the Home Assistant Core log you can see sometimes error messages relating to unique id not found but it seems to be an issue related to missing some matter packet during the commissioning and subscription phase...
+- In the Home Assistant Core log you can see sometimes error messages relating to unique id not found but it seems to be an issue related to missing some matter packet during the commissioning and subscription phase...
+- Version 6.1.0 is more stable and has solved the problem of the commissioning window: now pairing is again easy.
+Use Apple Home when you have to choose the controller type even if you pair Matterbridge directly with HA.

 ## Google Home